SystemsApproach/ops/monitor.rst

 Tracing is the third leg of the monitoring toolkit.
 Tracing is challenging in a cloud setting because it involves following the flow of control for each transaction across multiple microservices.
-The good news is that instrumenting a set of microservices involves turning on tracing support in the underlying language runtime system, rather than asking app developers to insert extra lines of code into their programs.
+The good news is that instrumenting a set of microservices involves activating tracing support in the underlying language runtime system, rather than asking app developers to insert extra lines of code into their programs.